mi3nts/mqttDownloader/README.md

 6. Follow the prompts to provide the following information:
 - Downloads location
-- Location of the provided files (credentials, node list, certificates)
+- Location of the provided files (credentials file, node list, sensor list)

 ## Windows based systems